bshack/shackstack/README.md

 ### Stubbed JSON Data

 Any generated html page can have an associated JSON data file in 'service/view/' directory.
-This is where you can stub out any data to be used for populating the markup templates for that page.
+This is where you can stub out data to be used for populating the markup templates for that page.
 Follow the same directory and file structure as your pages.

 Define any data properties you want available for all your pages in 'default.json'.
 Any properties defined in page specific JSON files will override properties in 'default.json'.